Blue Cross Blue Shield Tower: Tower as billboard

 The management of the Blue Cross Blue Shield Tower frequently shows its support for health care issues, local events, Chicago sports, and charities by arranging to have appropriate messaging displayed at night on the south facade of the building facing Grant Park.

-Unlike the nearby CNA Center, the drafting of the message is done by hand.
+Unlike the nearby CNA Center, which uses AutoCAD, the design of messages on the tower's facade is drafted by hand in the form of sketches or also by using Microsoft Excel.
+Nevertheless, work on arranging them in both towers is done manually by adjusting the window shades floor by floor, with the work carried out by the buildings' staff.

 Position in Chicago's skyline

+The below image was produced in 2006, prior to the tower's expansion.